 This argument is in some ways analogous to Dutch Book arguments in rational choice theories.
-It shows that those whose commitments are normatively criticized by invoking nonsymmetric incompatibility relations can immunize themselves from the effects of such criticism by the simple mechanism of withdrawing prior commitments shown to be incompatible with, and so rule out entitlement to, subsequent commitments, and then reinstating those same commitments.
-It would be a mistake to think that this argument turns on contingent details of the dialogic rules for challenging an interlocutor's claims by offering reasons against them by exhibiting their incompatibility with other commitments-which, accordingly, preclude entitlement to those claims.
+It shows that those whose commitments are normatively criticized by invoking nonsymmetric incompatibility relations can immunize themselves from the effects of such criticism by the simple mechanism of withdrawing prior commitments shown to be incompatible with, and so to rule out entitlement to, subsequent commitments, and then reinstating those same commitments.
+It would be a mistake to think that this argument turns on contingent details of the dialogic rules for challenging an interlocutor's claims by offering reasons against them by exhibiting their incompatibility with other commitments which, accordingly, preclude entitlement to those claims.
 One might be thinking of practices in which one was not permitted to withdraw earlier commitments, but "lost" the dialogical game if convicted of incompatible commitments.
 But the point goes deeper than that.
 Entitlement-precluding incompatibilities must be assessable with respect to the whole set of an interlocutor's commitments.
 The question is whether any of them preclude entitlement to any of the rest.
 Nonsymmetric incompatibility relations would require distinguishing between two interlocutors who had exactly the same commitments, finding one "out of bounds" and the other "in bounds" normatively, depending on the order in which they had acquired those commitments.
 The requirement that incompatibilities be symmetric is the requirement that entitlements be assessable relative to the whole set of commitments whose entitlements are being assessed.
-That rules out what we might call "doxastic hysteresis": the path-dependence of entitlements consequent upon nonsymmetric incompatibility relations.
+That rules out one kind of what we might call "doxastic hysteresis," namely the path-dependence of entitlements consequent upon nonsymmetric incompatibility relations.
+We will see in the next chapter that there are other kinds of doxastic path-dependence, and that it is an important expressive criterion of adequacy for logical vocabularies that they are robust enough to help us reason in such situations.